Best RX 6600 Graphics Card

 • No factory overclock

 This is another entry-level aftermarket RX 6600 card.
-Sapphire is a long-time AMD partner, and it is also AMD’s largest supplier of GPUs.
-So, the expectations for Sapphire cards are usually pretty high.
+Sapphire is a long-time AMD partner, and it is also AMD’s biggest supplier of GPUs.
+So, the expectations for Sapphire cards are typically pretty high.

-It’s a no-nonsense, straightforward card.
+It’s a no-nonsense, direct card.
 There’s not a whole lot that can go wrong here.

 Either way, let’s delve into this Sapphire Radeon RX 6600 Pulse.